 This beach is the longest stretch of the beach in Langkawi.
 Pantai Tengah Beach is located just near the southern road bend of Pantai Cenang.

 There is not much to do in terms of sightseeing and activities but is a great place to unwind and relax.

 Visit Tengkorak Beach

-The beach is approached through a parkland with forested trees and is a locals favourite.
+The beach is approached through parkland with forested trees and is a local favorite.

 Explore Pantai Cenang Beach

-With it been one of the busiest beaches, it offers a wide range of hotels, resorts, cafes, restaurants and shops.
+With it being one of the busiest beaches, it offers a wide range of hotels, resorts, cafes, restaurants, and shops.

-There are loads of activities to do such as of watersports activities like snorkelling and swimming.
+There are loads of activities to do such as watersports activities like snorkeling and swimming.

 Also there is beach bars, spas along the beachside road.